Skip to section

 - HKEX: ETFs and shares.

-This is enough to build a reasonably diversified portfolio with exposure to a number of sectors and regions.
+This is enough to build a reasonably diversified portfolio with exposure to several sectors and regions.

 Second, the trading app itself is very friendly.
 More friendly than its desktop counterpart, in fact.